dfamonteiro/blog/blog/content/posts/dotnet-trace-100-limit.md

 // Author's note: this code snippet has been edited for improved readability
 ```

 So, where does this leaves us?
 We can't fix this issue by changing the `EP_MAX_STACK_DEPTH` as that would require rebuilding and running a custom version of the .NET runtime.
+But there's no reason for us to change this limit, is there?
+As long as we can detect the spikes and add the missing base stack frames, we can make these discontinuities disappear.
+All it takes is a little surgery on the trace file.

 ## Performing surgery on the trace file